-An interesting example from our literature review is the simulation study by \citet{Seo2023} on multiple imputation in the context of prediction modeling.
-These authors discuss the trade-off between case-wise and list-wise deletion, noting that list-wise deletion enables a fairer method comparison while case-wise deletion leads to much fewer omitted repetitions in conditions where multiple imputation does not converge.
-In the end, they decided on a combination of the two approaches, using list-wise deletion when the convergence rate of multiple imputation was below 20\% in a condition, and case-wise deletion if it was above 20\%.
+An interesting example from our literature review is the study by \citet{Seo2023} on multiple imputation in prediction modeling.
+These authors discuss the trade-off between method-wise and repetition-wise deletion, noting that repetition-wise deletion enables a fairer method comparison while method-wise deletion leads to much fewer omitted repetitions in conditions where multiple imputation does not converge.
+In the end, they decided on a combination of the two approaches, using repetition-wise deletion when the convergence rate of multiple imputation was below 20\% in a condition, and method-wise deletion if it was above 20\%.

-\subsection{Additional simulation repetitions}
+\subsubsection{Additional simulation repetitions}

 To avoid an increase in Monte Carlo uncertainty from omitting simulation repetitions with missing values, additional simulations can be run until the desired number of complete repetitions is reached \citep{Paxton2001, Burton2006, Chalmers2020}.
 This can be computationally intensive and difficult to implement when missingness rates are high.
 In case of method missingness, the approach is typically combined with repetition-wise deletion.
 However, in principle, it could also be combined with method-wise deletion to avoid omitting non-missing values.
 That is, one could still retain repetitions where some methods are missing and perform additional simulations until all methods have at least the desired number of non-missing values.
 This may result in different numbers of non-missing values among methods, as some methods may have more non-missing values than the desired number of repetitions.
 Finally, when used to address DGM missingness, the additional simulation approach resembles repetition-wise deletion as no performance is estimated for all methods for invalid data sets.

-To give an example from our literature review, \citet{Lai2022} used a list-wise deletion approach and performed additional simulation repetitions until they reached 5'000 repetitions where all compared methods converged to compensate for the omitted repetitions.
+To give an example from our literature review, \citet{Lai2022} used a repetition-wise deletion approach and performed additional simulation repetitions until they reached 5'000 repetitions where all compared methods converged to compensate for the omitted repetitions.
 However, this approach does not address the change in the implicit DGM, and could therefore still distort the results.